Ian-72/double-call-api/README.md

 *Note:*
-- non-documented endpoints will return a 404 response
+- non-documented endpoints will response 404 if not attach access token
 - request response using content type application/json
 - using Authorization: Bearer
 - Any request to endpoint should be authenticated using bearer token, otherwise return 403